Studio Kornelia Dimitrova

 Picture

-Exhibition: Until August 7 2022, on show in the In search of the Pluriverse exhibition, on show at Het Nieuwe Instituut, curated by Sophie Krier & Erik Wong.
+In search of the Pluriverse exhibition, curated by Sophie Krier & Erik Wong, in 2022, at Nieuwe Instituut.

 Picture